sagar290/migo/readme.md

 migo refresh
 ```

 Rolls back and re-applies migrations in one command.
-Use flags for safety (`--dry-run`, `--force`, etc.).
+Use flags for safety (`--dry-run`).

 ### Fresh start (drop everything)